Click here for the Baja Experts!

 BAJA EXPO

 This whole town is miscellaneous!
 Don't take my word for it, go check it out for yourself.
-If your not 100% satisfied that this is the strangest place in the Milky Way, Carlos Fiesta will buy you a margarita.
+If your not 100% satisfied that this is the strangest village in the Milky Way, Carlos Fiesta will buy you a margarita.
 Blended or on the rocks.

 • PUERTECITOS LIBRARY